dirkroorda/laf-fabric/docs/workbench.rst

 Usage
 ^^^^^
 The workbench is a Python program that is invoked from the command line.
-It prompts you for tasks and source and flavour and commands to run tasks or quit.
+It prompts you for tasks and source and commands to run tasks or quit.

 Go to the directory where *laf-fabric.py* resides::